RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 `notify_update_timeout`.
 If a request returns HTTP result other than 2xx connection is terminated.
 This can be used to synchronize expired sessions.
-Two additional arguments `time` and `timestamp` are passed to this handler
+Two additional arguments `time` and `timestamp` are passed to this handler:
 * `time` is the number of seconds since play/publish call
 * `timestamp` is RTMP timestamp of the last audio/video packet sent to the client

+You can use `timestamp` argument to individually limit playback duration for each user.

     on_update http://example.com/update;